UTK7994/learning-notes/books/designing-data-intensive-applications.md

 Basically a sequence of records describing writes to database tables at the granularity of a row:

 - For an inserted row, the new values of all columns.
-- For a deleted row, the information that uniquely identifies that column.
+- For a deleted row, the information that uniquely identifies that row.
 - For an updated row, the information to uniquely identify that row and all the new values of the columns.

 A transaction that modifies several rows, generates several of such logs, followed by a record indicating that the transaction was committed.
 MySQL binlog uses this approach.

-Since logical log is decoupled from the storage engine internals, it's easier to make it backwards compatible.
+Since logical log is decoupled from the storage engine internals, it's easier to make it backward compatible.

 Logical logs are also easier for external applications to parse, useful for data warehouses, custom indexes and caches (_change data capture_).

 ##### Trigger-based replication

-There are some situations were you may need to move replication up to the application layer.
+There are some situations where you may need to move replication up to the application layer.

 A trigger lets you register custom application code that is automatically executed when a data change occurs.
 This is a good opportunity to log this change into a separate table, from which it can be read by an external process.